Koltonix/comp120-tinkering-audio/README.md

 D - Right

 In the game the player is able to interact with the a car that generates a sound wave depending on the speed of the car, if the car stops no sound is plaid.
 For the second object if the car touches a coin it produces a sound wave.

+- Contract 4

+You are able to create sound using two methods.

+The first is through the game engine when you play it, but here you are limited to creating one sound at a time using the sliders.
+The second method is to use the Tone Generator GameObject in the scene at either editor or runtime where you are able to fully customise two separate sounds.
+With these sounds you can insert and combine them here.
+Furthermore, you are also able to make use of the piano sound generator by entering a piano key in an array which then produces a sound based on the order.
+Every time you press these inspector buttons the file is automatically saved.

+From here you are able to use those audio clips and then assign them to the buttons using a script currently attached.

 # MIT License
 We have decided to go with the MIT License since we are more than pleased for people to use our code in a commercial sense for their own software.
 We also acknowledge and allow the distribution and modification of our code to be used elsewhere whether it be public, or private.
 The conditions to this is that this piece of code provides no warranty, nor limitation of liability.
 The largest condition is that if our code is used then the MIT License provided must be included in said project and state our authorship into it.
 The reason we quite like this is because it could potentially help the open source community for free while still allowing us to retain our authorship of the code which could be to our benefit in gaining some advertisement in the software development industry.